sagiegurari/cargo-make/docs/_includes/content.md

 [tasks.end]
 ````

-By default the init and end tasks are empty and can be modified by external toml files or you can simply change the names of the init and end tasks in the external toml files.<br>
+By default the init and end tasks are empty and can be modified by external toml files or you can simply change the names of the init and end tasks in the external toml files to point to different tasks.<br>
 These tasks allow common actions to be invoked no matter what flow you are running.

+Important to mention that init and end tasks invocation is different than other tasks.

+* Aliases and dependencies are ignored
+* If the same task is defined in the executed flow, those tasks will be invoked multiple times

+Therefore it is not recommanded to use the init/end tasks also inside your flows.

 <a name="usage-cli"></a>
 ### Cli Options